Dishwasher696000/Dishwasher69-6000/README.md

 ```
 Dear Dr. Professor McSplashy III,

-We regret to inform you that your application to HackMcTech 2025 has been rejected for the following reasons:
+We regret to inform you that your submission to Hackathon 2025, "Dishwasher69 6000," has been disqualified due to multiple violations of our guidelines for theoretical innovation.
+After thorough review, our committee found the following issues with your application:

-- Your project seems to be "just a dishwasher" with unnecessary quantum computing
+- Your project seems to function too effectively as an actual dishwasher rather than focusing on the purely theoretical realm.
-- Adding blockchain to kitchenware doesn't make it innovative
+- Quantum computing and blockchain integration in kitchen appliances were deemed "innovative but existentially unnecessary."
-- The AI component appears to just be "if spoon then flip()"
+- The AI decision-making model appears to be glorified spoon-flipping (if spoon, then flip()).
-- Water being "optional" raises concerns
+- The inclusion of a "Water Optional" feature prompted concerns about user safety and realism.
-- Your quantum bubble calculations exceeded our universe's computational limits
+- Your quantum bubble calculations exceeded the known computational limits of our universe, causing ripples in the space-time continuum.

-However, we are impressed by your creative use of buzzwords and have decided to award you:
+Despite these setbacks, we are genuinely impressed by your imaginative approach and have decided to present you with the following accolades:

-- Most Unnecessarily Complex Solution to a Simple Problem
+- "Most Unnecessarily Complex Solution to a Simple Problem"
-- Best Use of Quantum Physics Where None Was Required
+- "Best Use of Quantum Physics Where None Was Required"
-- Most Innovative Way to Waste Water and Electricity
+- "Most Innovative Way to Waste Water and Electricity"

+We encourage you to continue pushing the boundaries of impractical yet fascinating innovation.
+The Hackathon Committee remains hopeful for your future endeavors, perhaps in developing a blockchain-based microwave for inter-dimensional cooking or AI-driven toaster orchestration.

 Best regards,
-HackMcTech Committee
+Hackathon Committee
 ```

 ## Technology Stack